 Ship faster, operate with ease and scale confidently

-The fully managed Azure Kubernetes Service (AKS) makes deploying and managing containerised applications easy.
-It offers serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
+Deploy and manage containerised applications more easily with a fully managed Kubernetes service.
+Azure Kubernetes Service (AKS) offers serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
 Unite your development and operations teams on a single platform to rapidly build, deliver and scale applications with confidence.

-Available in more regions than any other cloud providers
+Available in more regions than any other cloud service provider

 Accelerate containerised application development

 Easily define, deploy, debug and upgrade even the most complex Kubernetes applications, and automatically containerise your applications.
 Develop and test microservices-based applications without mocking up dependencies using Dev Spaces.

 Add a full CI/CD pipeline to your AKS clusters with automated routine tasks, and set up a canary deployment strategy in just a few clicks.
 Detect failures early and optimise your pipelines with deep traceability into your deployments.

 Gain visibility into your environment with control-plane telemetry, log aggregation and container health, accessible in the Azure portal and automatically configured for AKS clusters.Review DevOps fundamentals